 The procedure won't work for everyone.
 Some couples try it several times before they get pregnant, while others may not have any success at all.

 Your doctor may suggest trying it at least three to six times with injectable hormones before moving on to another treatment.
-If artificial insemination doesn't help you, there are other approaches you can try, such as in vitro fertilization with your own eggs or with donor eggs.
+If artificial insemination doesn't help you, there are other approaches you can try, such as in vitro fertilization with your own eggs or with donor eggs or donor sperm.

 Be sure to compare costs before you choose a clinic for artificial insemination.
 Prices vary greatly from one to another.
 Make sure the estimate includes the costs of hormones and any other drugs you'll need, as well as the fee for sperm washing.
 If you're using sperm from a donor, remember that there will be an extra fee for each dose you use.
 Ask the clinic in advance which costs could be covered by your insurance.